ryanjmccall/prod_mle_capstone/README.md

 # prod_mle_project
 Production Capstone Project for Springboard Machine Learning Engineer Career Track

+## Usage

+Navigate to https://flask-service.kma9dfq1a9nuc.us-west-2.cs.amazonlightsail.com/ in a web browser

+Click the 'Browse' button to upload a wav file using the file picker.
+Then click submit.
+The file will be rejected if the size is beyond 16 mb.
+The response will contain a binary value specifying whether the audio's sentiment is negative (a 1) or positive (a 0).

 ## Installation

 In order to support librosa, this package requires Python 3.7.*